SixArm/powerful-connection/README.md

   * 22: processing power is not sufficient
   * 3x: connection issue
   * 30: ssid unavailable
-  * 31: ssid is not in whitelist text
+  * 31: ssid accept list exists, and ssid is not in it
-  * 32: ssid is in blacklist text
+  * 32: ssid reject list exists, and ssid is in in
-  * 33: ssid is not in whitelist file
-  * 34: ssid is in blacklist file

 ## Configuration